 - Write your personal statement/essay.
 Pay close attention to each law school's directions for how the essay should be prepared and the information they request.
 The personal statement isn't always a "one size fits all" essay.
-Consult with your pre-law advisor and the Office of Career Development and Academic Advising when constructing your essay.
+Consult with your pre-law advisor and the Office of Career and Professional Development when constructing your essay.
 Pay close attention to grammar and writing style.

 - Send your college transcripts to LSDAS.
 Remember to include transcripts from all colleges or universities in which you have taken a class.

 - All application and financial aid materials should be sent by early January.